wp-plugins/hidpi-gravatars/readme.txt

 Automatically replaces the standard resolution Gravatars with HiDPI (Retina) Gravatars using Javascript.

-You need this plugin if you want blog comments to look crisp and clear on Retina and similar devices!
+You need this plugin if you want blog comments to look crisp and clear on Retina, HD, and similar devices!

 == Installation ==